srgong/jetlagged/README.md

 `build.sbt` shows all code dependencies and versions.

 #### Cluster Environment
-This project used 3 clusters with Zookeeper, Kafka, Hadoop, Spark, and Redis installed.
+This project uses 3 clusters with Zookeeper, Kafka, Hadoop, Spark, and Redis installed.
+Each node has ~7g.
+Samples of spark-submit scripts are included in `bash/` to show tuning parameters.
 * 4 nodes for Kafka producers
 * 4 nodes for Spark Structured Streaming consumer
 * 1 node for Redis